Kinda Kinks: Releases

 It was released by Pye in the UK on 5 March 1965, and by Reprise in the USA on 11 August 1965.
 The US release had a rearranged track listing and repackaged cover.
 Several tracks were removed, and the single "Set Me Free", released two months after the UK issue of Kinda Kinks, was unique to the album's US release.
 In the UK, the album was only released in mono; no stereo mix was made.

-The single "Tired of Waiting for You" was a number one hit on the UK Singles Chart.
+The single "Tired of Waiting for You" was a number one hit on the UK singles chart.
 The album itself hit number three on the UK Albums Chart.

 "Wonder Where My Baby Is Tonight" was released as a single in Norway and Sweden in 1966, backed with "I Need You", reaching number seven on the Swedish charts.

 Legacy

 Bruce Eder, in a retrospective summary for AllMusic, wrote that the album was uneven, but that "...what was first-rate was also highly memorable, and what wasn't also wasn't bad."
-They also made note of some maturing in Ray Davies's songwriting.
+He also made note of some maturing in Ray Davies's songwriting.